cantonyselim/jazz_hands2/README.md

 # JazzHands2

-JazzHands2 aims to be the successor of the abandoned [JazzHand2](https://github.com/nixme/jazz_hands)
+This ia  fork of JazzHands2 which aims to be the successor of the abandoned [JazzHand2](https://github.com/nixme/jazz_hands) This fork starts the console with Hirb disabled.
 The dependencies has been updated, this only supports Ruby 2+.

 Some of the codes comes from the [new_jazz_hands](https://github.com/billywatson/jazz_hands) gem, but without